isuretpolos/open-bioresonance/README.md

-# open-bioresonance
-The Open Bioresonance Project
+# The Open Bioresonance Project